 Amy Ziettlow is ordained in the Evangelical Lutheran Church in America.
 She is currently pastor of Holy Cross Lutheran Church in Decatur, IL and serves as a Conference Dean for their region.
 She is a former hospice chaplain and COO of The Hospice of Baton Rouge.
 Her writing has been published in The Atlantic, Slate, Huffington Post, and The Christian Century.
 As an Affiliate Scholar with the Institute for American Values, she led a three-year study on Generation X caregiving and grief, culminating in the publication of several co-authored articles and of the book Homeward Bound: Modern Families, Elder Care and Loss, along with Naomi Cahn.

 Follow on Twitter: @revamyz

 The Center for Integrity in Business at Seattle Pacific University tackles head-on the real-life challenges faced by business leaders.
 We bring a distinct Christian perspective to our work, believing that biblical insight and theological understanding are essential for effective business leadership in the world today.
 The combination of faith and business creates a new and powerful value proposition.

-Sacred Sector is an initiative of the Center for Public Justice and a learning community that provides special training and programs for faith-based organizations and seminarians entering the nonprofit sector.
+Sacred Sector is an initiative of the Center for Public Justice.
+It is a learning community that provides special training and programs for faith-based organizations and seminarians entering the nonprofit sector.